-ATSU generally requires current and comprehensive documentation to verify a student's disability status unless the disability is obvious, and the need for accommodations to equally access educational programs and activities.
+ATSU generally requires current and comprehensive documentation to verify a student's disability status unless the disability is obvious, and to provide information regarding how and why a requested accommodation may be reasonable, logical, and necessary to ensure nondiscrimination and equitable access to educational programs and activities relative to the disability.
 A clinical diagnosis, in and of itself, does not establish eligibility for disability-related accommodations.
 To be eligible, a student must have a physical or mental impairment that substantially limits one or more major life activities.
 Whether a student's impairment is substantially limiting is determined by assessment of the current impact of the identified impairment, as compared to most people in the general population, not compared only to a student's academic peers or personal potential.
 Objective evidence obtained from up-to-date age-normed measures are most helpful.

-Evidence of prior accommodations received is helpful and encouraged.
+Third-party documentation is valuable for verifying a disability, but the authority to determine whether accommodations are necessary, reasonable, and appropriate to mitigate barriers for equitable access rests exclusively with ATSU LRAS.
+Medical information and clinician recommendations will be considered as part of this determination, but they do not automatically obligate ATSU to approve or facilitate specific accommodations.
+Additionally, evidence of prior accommodations received is helpful and encouraged.
 However, prior receipt of accommodations for a particular activity does not guarantee that identical accommodations are indicated or will be available in all future settings and circumstances.